syncfusion-content/maui-docs/MAUI/Scheduler/agenda-view.md

 ## Agenda appointment template

 The Syncfusion .NET MAUI Scheduler allows users to customize the visual representation of agenda appointments by defining data templates, enhancing usability within the application.
-Users can customize the appointment text, icon, image, or view based on our needs based on appointment details.
+Users can customize the appointment text, icon, image, or view based on their needs and appointment details.

 {% tabs %}
 {% highlight XAML hl_lines="5" %}